Top Things To Do In Chichester

 Things to do in Chichester

-Chichester has its own Farmers Market which meets on the first and third Friday of the month in East Street.
+Chichester has its own Farmers Market which meets on the first and third Friday of the month.
 The stallholders are required to “grow, rear, bake, and/or preserve all their produce” and must be based within 50 miles of Chichester so it really is a local affair.
 Here you’ll find all the market essentials such as meat, fruit, fish, dairy products, honey, cakes, chutneys and plants.

 Chichester Farmers Market